Keep updated with phanganist.com by following our Facebook page.

 A private beach area, as well as a garden, are available at the villa.

-Baan Manaao is located in Hinkong, close to Hin Kong Beach and one kilometre from Srithanu Beach, and features a patio with pool views, an outdoor swimming pool, and a garden.
+Baan Manaao is located in Hongkong, close to Hin Kong Beach and one kilometre from Srithanu Beach, and features a patio with pool views, an outdoor swimming pool, and a garden.
 A private pool and free WiFi are also included in this villa.

 The beach is only a 2-minute walk from this house.
-This standalone property, located in Hinkong, Koh Phangan, has a terrace and a garden with an outdoor pool.
+This standalone property, located in Hongkong, Koh Phangan, has a terrace and a garden with an outdoor pool.
 The balcony is available to guests.

 Free WiFi, air conditioning, flat-screen TVs, and a kitchenette are included in every accommodation.
-Each room has its own private bathroom with a shower.
+Each room has its private bathroom with a shower.

 On-site vehicle and motorcycle rentals are available.
 A tour desk is also available to give guests travel advice and to book tours.